zhoup2020/turbulent/README.md

 ## 5.Resource Usage Statement
 Some of the icons/materials used in this project are sourced from the Pixso platform and are subject to the following terms:
 ### License
-The material is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0) and you are free to:
+The material is licensed under a Creative Commons Attribution 4.0 International License (https://pixso.cn/help/guide/40/1672831237851416?menu=base) and you are free to:
 Share: copy and distribute the material;
 Modify: create secondary works based on the material.
 ### Attribution requirements
 Usage must be clearly labeled:
-Source: label the material as coming from “Pixso” (https://pixso.cn/community/file/GzF87zsI9TG7I7s2qAVnZQ); author:Kilbert
+Source: coming from “Pixso” (https://pixso.cn/community/file/GzF87zsI9TG7I7s2qAVnZQ); author:Kilbert
 Link to the protocol: CC BY 4.0 protocol(https://creativecommons.org/licenses/by/4.0/deed.en);
 ### Restrictions on use
 Pixso platform resources can only be used for learning and communication purposes, and are prohibited to be used: